Flying-Acorn/Soil-SDK-Unity/docs/socialauthentication/Integration.md

 Before integrating, ensure you have completed the [Installation](../Installation.md) and understand the [Introduction](Introduction.md).

+**Service Enablement**: Ensure the Social Authentication service is enabled for your account.
+Reach out to your Soil contact to enable the service for you.

 ## Complete Account Linking Sequence

 Follow this complete flow to implement third-party account linking: